Cacti/plugin_routerconfigs/README.md

 * issue: Fixed issue where number of rows for filter pages didn't match displayed rows
 * issue: Fixed issue where --retry option would not actually activate
 * issue: Fixed issue where device was not marked for retry until after a connection was made
+* issue: Fixed issue where if date matched week, month or year, backup date would not show 'Today' even if it was today

 --- 1.3.2 ---
 * feature: Add two new options, email name and download hour